Daylan-s-Portfolio/Galaxies/README.md

 4.  **Better Visibility of Bulk**

-    - Because we used a log transform, we avoid having one huge bar at zero and a nearly empty plot for the rest.
-Instead, we see how intensities spread over a few orders of magnitude, revealing that the bulk is within 1–100 on the log scale, and only rare pixels exceed 100 or 1000.
+    - Because I used a log transform, I avoid having one huge bar at zero and a nearly empty plot for the rest.
+Instead, we can see how intensities spread over a few orders of magnitude, revealing that the bulk is within 1–100 on the log scale, and only rare pixels exceed 100 or 1000.